AlexandreFenyo/net-monitor/README.md

 For instance, suppose that the html page using net-monitor has been loaded from http[s]://[hostname]:[port]/[local-part] (ex: https://myserver.com:4443/myapp/app.html).
 When dispatchUrl is not used, the net-monitor JavaScript client computes the server URL using the protocol, hostname and port from the URL of the page, adds the context `/net-monitor/` and finally adds the servlet name `dispatch`.
 Therefore, this lead to https://myserver.com:4443/net-monitor/dispatch.
 In case the net-monitor server is published at another URL, for instance http://myotherserver:8080/net-monitor, you must set dispatchUrl to http://myotherserver:8080/net-monitor/dispatch.

-`dispatchUrlWebSocket` (optional): this parameter is useful when you want to access the web socket from another URL than the one specified with dispatch  to help the browser locate the dispatch servlet in the net-monitor server when the base URL (http[s]://[hostname]:[port]/[context]) of the web page that makes use of net-monitor is not the same that the base URL of the server side of net-monitor.
+`dispatchUrlWebSocket` (optional): this parameter is useful when you want to access the web socket from another URL than the one specified with dispatchUrl. to help the browser locate the dispatch servlet in the net-monitor server when the base URL (http[s]://[hostname]:[port]/[context]) of the web page that makes use of net-monitor is not the same that the base URL of the server side of net-monitor.
 This dispatch servlet is used to access web sockets and web services on the server.

 ### views